Connect with us

 BanksMarket Cap

-This means that when we invest in the STI today, more than half of our portfolio would be concentrated in just the three local banks.
+This means that when we invest in the STI today, about half of our portfolio would be concentrated in just the three local banks.
 These banks are also well-regarded for offering relatively stable and attractive dividends to investors.

-BanksShare Price (as of 18 April 2025)Dividends Per Share In FY2024Dividend Yield Based On Current Share Price
+BanksShare Price (as of 28 February 2026)Dividends Per Share In FY2025Dividend Yield Based On Current Share Price

 5.4%